bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Hello, and welcome to our course on JavaScript.
-My name is Bill Mead, and I&apos;ve been teaching and learning about JavaScript for many years.
+<p>Hello, and welcome to our course on JavaScript.
+My name is Bill Mead,
+and I&apos;ve been teaching and learning about JavaScript for many years.
 Here I am in California, outside on this beautiful day not that many miles away from where JavaScript was invented over 25 years ago.
 It&apos;s a